 Looking for a grant?
 GIA is an organization that serves grantmakers and does not give grants or have information of use to those seeking grants.
 Excellent sources of information for those seeking grants are Candid. (formerly Foundation Center) and FoundationSearch.

 Looking for GIA history?
-Former Board member John Kreidler authored an excellent piece on early GIA history, From Neolithic Prehistory to the Classical Era, that was published in the Winter 2006 issue of GIA Reader.
+Former Board member John Kreidler authored an excellent piece on GIA's early history, From Neolithic Prehistory to the Classical Era, that was published in the Winter 2006 issue of GIA Reader.

 A national network of private, public, and corporate arts funders, Grantmakers in the Arts provides leadership and service that advances the use of philanthropic and governmental resources to support the growth of the arts and culture.

 In 2018, the board of directors of Grantmakers in the Arts developed our vision for the future of our community of practice.

 Our vision for the future is one in which Grantmakers in the Arts has helped produce the following changes: